Nashua Silver Knights

 The Nashua Silver Knights is a collegiate summer baseball team based in Nashua, New Hampshire.
 It is a charter member of the Futures Collegiate Baseball League (FCBL), a wood-bat league with a 64-game regular season comprising eight teams ranging from New Hampshire to western Connecticut.
 The team's home games are played at Holman Stadium in Nashua.
-The team is owned by John Creedon Jr, who also owns the Worcester Bravehearts.
+The team is owned by John Creedon Jr.

 The Silver Knights are one of the seven FCBL teams playing in a stadium that used to host professional baseball.
-The Silver Knights have won the FCBL Championship in five of the league's eleven years of existence and have qualified for the post-season every year, except for 2021.
-They are the last survivor of the original four FCBL teams.
+The Silver Knights have won the FCBL Championship in six of the league's fourteen years of existence.
+They are the only remaining member of the original four FCBL teams.

 Ownership

 The Silver Knights were a charter team of the FCBL, as Drew Weber, former owner of the Lowell Spinners, wanted to also operate a franchise in the New England Collegiate Baseball League.
 When this was not feasible, Weber and others created the FCBL.
 Chris Hall, who had been the General Manager of professional and collegiate teams in Nashua, became the league's commissioner.

 The name Knights was chosen over three other club nominations by a vote of Nashua grade-school students.
 The club modified the winner to "Silver Knights" to avoid conflict with an existing amateur baseball team in the city.

 In March 2019 the team was sold to John Creedon Jr, owner of the Worcester Bravehearts.